 They write for Astrobites, the astro-ph reader’s digest.
 They also freelance as a science journalist, with articles in The Planetary Society (e.g. this one).
 They maintain a list of articles on their academic webpage, but a portfolio can be supplied to interested editors upon request.
 They were previously the Astronomy Editor for the Amherst STEM Network magazine.

-Outside their career, they enjoy fiddling with hypertext games and writing fiction.
+Outside their academic career, they enjoy fiddling with hypertext games and writing fiction.
 They co-directed a theatre production of LOL: A Modern Computer Farce at the Shoebox Theater in their hometown Portland, OR (Multnomah/Clackamas land) where they worked for a garden and landscaping company before attending college.
 They live with their cat, Morgoth.
-They enjoy astrophotography, when they have access to a telescope they can hijack.